 SNL’s 44th Season Opened With A Surprise Guest

-SNL opened its 44th season premiere with Damon playing Brett Kavanaugh and a host of current and former cast members as the other main participants in the Senate Judiciary Committee hearing, including Kate McKinnon as Senator Lindsey Graham, Aidy Bryant as “female prosecutor” Rachel Mitchell, and Cecily Strong as Senator Dianne Feinstein.
+Saturday Night Live cold opened its 44th season premiere on NBC, featuring actor Adam Driver as host and Kanye West as musical guest, with Damon playing Brett Kavanaugh.
+A host of current and former cast members appeared as other participants in the Senate Judiciary Committee hearing, including Kate McKinnon as Sen. Lindsey Graham, Aidy Bryant as “female prosecutor” Rachel Mitchell, Rachel Dratch as Sen. Amy Klobuchar, Pete Davidson as Sen. Sheldon Whitehouse, Alex Moffatt as Sen. Chuck Grassley, and Cecily Strong as Sen. Dianne Feinstein.

-The SNL opening sketch went after everything from Kavanaugh’s love of beer in high school to actress Alyssa Milano appearing at the hearings to Kavanaugh’s “creepy calendars.”
-In the sketch Damon’s Kavanaugh says he’s a “keg-is-half-full kind of guy” and blames, among others, Kathy Griffin and George Soros for the political theatrics he is being forced to endure.
-Though Dr. Ford does not make an appearance as a character, she is referenced.
+The opening sketch went after everything from Kavanaugh’s love of beer in high school to actress Alyssa Milano appearing at the Senate hearings to Kavanaugh’s “creepy calendars.”
+Damon’s Kavanaugh kicked things off by yelling that the hearings were “a political con job orchestrated by the Clintons,” went on to say he’s usually an optimist, or a “keg-is-half-full kind of guy,” proclaimed that he “doesn’t know the meaning of the word “stop” and blamed, among others, Kathy Griffin, George Soros, and “Mr. Ronan Sinatra” (a reference to the rumor that investigative journalist Ronan Farrow’s biological father is Frank Sinatra) for the political theatrics he is forced to endure.